Gurux/GuruxDLMS.c/Arduino_IDE/readme.md

 Because you can't give compiler parameters for Arduino IDE, it's recommended that you un-comment not needed functionality from gitignore.h.
 It makes schets smaller and compiler time is faster.
+You also need uncomment DLMS_IGNORE_MALLOC if you want to make the server application.

 Read more from:
 https://github.com/Gurux/GuruxDLMS.c/blob/master/GuruxDLMSSimpleServerExample/readme.md